 Katie and Rosemary with the help of their community work together to save the Lido.

-Libby Page’s debut novel is a warm and affectionate tale about love, friendship and the power of a community.
+The Lido is a warm, affectionate and heartwarming book club choice about love, friendship and the power of a community.

 BUY NOW ON AMAZON | LISTEN FREE ON AUDIBLE

 Curmudgeon A.J.
-Fikry runs the bookstore called Island Books on Alice Island.
-Even though it’s the only bookstore in the area, the store is on the verge of closure.
+Fikry runs Island Books on Alice Island, which is on the verge of closure.

 BUY NOW ON AMAZON | LISTEN FREE ON AUDIBLE